Analysis | China Loves the MSCI Scramble, Hates Manipulators

 As fund managers sift through stock weightings announced this morning, there’s bound to be arbitrage on the big day.

-If a mutual fund plans to buy $200 million shares of new entrants, like Kweichow Moutai Co. or Ping An Insurance Group Co., its manager might stagger $120 million of orders several days before the event, then, say, $40 million the morning of June 1 and $40 million just before the closing bell.
+If a mutual fund plans to buy $200 million shares of new entrants, its manager might stagger $120 million of orders several days before the event, then, say, $40 million the morning of June 1 and $40 million just before the closing bell.
 That last trade will tend to push the price up – funds’ net asset values are based on closing prices, and a small capital gain could help offset management costs.

 It’s just as likely that hedge funds will buy well ahead of the event, hoping passive funds will pour billions into those shares at much higher prices on June 1.